Overview of Oregon’s State Plan Personal Care Program

 Oregon’s State Plan Personal Care Program (SPPC) provides in-home personal care assistance for state residents who are elderly or disabled and require assistance with their Activities of daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs) in order to live independently.
 ADLs and IADLs include bathing, personal hygiene, dressing, transitioning (i.e., from the bed to a chair), preparing meals, and light housecleaning.
 Assistance may be hands-on, but it may also include verbal reminders and prompts, which is especially beneficial for persons with cognitive issues, such as those with Alzheimer’s disease or similar dementias.

 The program participant has the option of receiving care assistance via a home care agency provider or self-directing their own care.
 With the participant-directed option, the program participant is responsible for finding, hiring, managing, scheduling, and firing their own caregiver, which SPPC formally calls a “homecare worker”.
-SPPC homecare workers must be 18+ years old, capable of performing the required tasks, complete a provider enrollment packet, undergo a background check, and attend a homecare worker orientation.
-While friends and relatives can be hired as the homecare worker, a spouse cannot be hired to provide care.
+SPPC homecare workers must be 18+ years old and capable of performing the required tasks.
+Furthermore, they must complete a provider enrollment packet, undergo a background check, and attend a homecare worker orientation.
+While friends and relatives can be hired as the homecare worker, a spouse cannot be hired.
 The financial aspects of being an employer, such as tax withholding and issuing caregiver payments, are handled by the state.

 Program participants who cannot self-direct their own care have the option to elect a representative, including a family member or friend, to do so on their behalf.
 A representative cannot also be the “homecare worker” (paid caregiver).